 |

-In the last decade a group of these Jaguars have become habituated to humans in boats – finally creating the opportunity to sit nearby and photograph them as they hunt or rest in the shade.
+In the last decade a group of these Jaguars have become habituated to humans in boats – finally creating the opportunity to pause nearby and photograph them as they hunt or rest in the shade.

 |